hatedabamboo/notes.hatedabamboo.me/docs/posts/landing-and-blog.md

     On June 17 I switched blog platform from Jekyll to Material for MkDocs (with which I'm very happy for now).
 Because of this some parts of this post became obsolete.
-I'm pretty sure some time in the future I'll update this post with all hte new information, or write a separate one regarding reasons behind this transition and transition itself.
+I'm pretty sure some time in the future I'll update this post with all the new information, or write a separate one regarding reasons behind this transition and transition itself.
 We'll see.

 ## Introduction